The 10 rules of online store project preparation

 Keyword research and demand analysis

-Optimism is important indeed but let’s make sure that we are right about it.
+Optimism is important, of course, but let’s first make sure this optimism is appropriate and warranted.
 Unfortunately, the Google keyword tool is only available for AdWords advertisers but a free “replacement” option is still available, the Chrome browser, which means:

 - If you do not have Google Chrome, install it

-- Do NOT sign in to your Gmail account, because previously typed searches and pages visited affect the results of your market research.
+- Do NOT sign in to your Gmail account, as previously typed searches and pages visited affect the results of your market research.

 - Start typing the name of the products or groups of products that you want to distribute into Google Chrome’s address bar.

-Let’s pay attention how Google search engine complements our search words, because probably those “terms” suggested are in greatest demand for the chosen subject.
+Let’s pay attention how the Google search engine complements our search words, as it's likely those suggested “terms” are in greatest demand for the chosen subject.

-It is recommended to search at least three possible ways for every important term and to note the results, as we would need them in the future, like configuring the category structure.
+It is recommended that you search through at least three possible ways for every important term and take note of the results, as we would need them in the future, like for configuring the category structure.

-We will probably get several proposals for a given term and the one on top is the most searched term and the most powerful keyword.
-Therefore, if we get the right additions to our expectations, it is likely that our products are in demand on the Internet.
+We will probably get several proposals for a given term, and the one that is on top is the most searched term and most powerful keyword.
+Therefore, if we get the right additions to our expectations, it is likely that our products are in high demand on the Internet.

-It can also reveal from this survey that potential customers use different phrases than we expected.
+This survey can also reveal that potential customers use different phrases than what we had expected.

-Other alternative and also free and useful solution for this is Ubersuggest.org keyword search tool: while typing the proper search term we are provided numerous additional useful suggestions and ideas based on the actual searches.
+Another alternative, free and useful solution for this is the Ubersuggest.org keyword search tool: while typing the proper search term, we are provided with numerous additional useful suggestions and ideas based on the actual searches.

-Another useful feature is Similarsitesearch.com: here we are able to find a lot of competitors we would not have thought of before.
+Another useful feature is Similarsitesearch.com: here we are able to find a lot of competitors we may not have thought of before.

 Testing competitors